fangle77/LagacyDotNetDailyCode/README.md

 DailyCode
 =========

-Code for daily work , may be a test for functional, a tool for work effectived, or othoer code .
+Code for daily work , may be a test for functional, a tool for work defective, or other code .